BDC Hamburger Icon

 You can reach your prospects where they spend time and consume content every day: social media.
 Because Facebook owns Instagram, you can run ads on both networks simultaneously from the Facebook Business Manager, which operates on a pay-per-click model similar to Google Ads.

 Depending on your budget, you can cap how much you want to spend either as a daily budget or run the ad for a set amount of time and limit the budget expenditure by set dates.
-For example, you can run the ad for two weeks and, during those two weeks, set your budget to $150 for clicks on your ads.
+For example, you can run the ad for two weeks and set your budget to $150 for clicks on your ads.

-• Think each ad through to the goal.
+• Think about the goal for each ad.
 If you’re driving people to your website, ensure the page they land on matches the ad and is set up to capture leads.

 • Test different audiences to see which ones generate the most clicks.